Marllon-Freitas/MAGE2D/README.md

-# Mage2D Game Engine 🚧
+# MAGE2D 🚧

-Mage2D is a simple 2D game engine built for educational purposes.
+MAGE2D is a simple 2D game engine built for educational purposes.
 It leverages Direct3D for rendering and provides a basic framework for creating 2D games.

 ## Features